 Congratulations!
 Enjoy the victory!

-- Prepare a Frequently Asked Questions for the government website.
-Also distribute via your networks.
+- Prepare Frequently Asked Questions for the government website.
+Also, distribute via your networks.
 Ask supportive organizations and the chamber of commerce to circulate.

 - Prepare and distribute packets that include the new law, a summary of the law, and FAQs.
 The chamber of commerce emailed the packets to their members.
 We also hand-delivered the packets to most of the delis and stores that used plastic bags.
 That way we could answer any questions they might have.

-- Prepare and distribute visual description detailing the new plastic bag ban.
+- Prepare and distribute visual descriptions detailing the new plastic bag ban.
 We had posters prepared for shopkeepers to display and tent cards to place next to cash registers.